ArcShahi/ASM-x86-64/README.md

 # ASM-x86-64

-This repo. is a sandbox.
-It contains implementation of mathematical formulas and alogrithms.
+**Assembly sandbox**: implementation of mathematical formulas,alogrithms and others.
 It uses NASM syntax , follows x64(Windows) ABI , for Intel & AMD chips.

 **Implemented almost every function we'll need to create a standalone linear algebra library**.
 It's basically a reference for me or other people.